ILUGD/talks/.github/ISSUE_TEMPLATE.md

 **Preferred Time and mode**
     Time(day/evening) online/offline.

+**Previous Experience**
+    If you have given talks before please link that here.
+If you haven't then don't worry, we would definitely help you.

 ---
 ### Note
 Please do add/upload slides in pdf or an open document format.